PIAST: Rapid Prompting with In-context Augmentation for Scarce Training data: Introduction

 Our method works as follows: We first synthesize a proposal set of in-context examples that we append to our initial prompt.
 Then, in our optimization loop, we evaluate its efficacy on a small randomized evaluation set and identify the least helpful examples using a Monte Carlo Shapley estimator and replace, drop or keep it.
 If replaced, we draw from a pool of newly proposed few-shot examples.
 For efficiency and stability, we use a replay buffer for the evaluation set.

-Our algorithm has a favorable anytime performance: When run with a small computational budget, we attain second best results among our baselines on classification and summarization and already exceeds previous SoTA on simplification and GSM8K.
+Our algorithm has a favorable anytime performance: When run with a small computational budget, we attain second best results among our baselines on classification and summarization and already exceeds previous SoTA on simplification and mathematical reasoning tasks.
 When run with an extended budget that is still comparable to some other baselines, we exceed previous methods additionally on classification.
 Interestingly, even when running without the iterative update loop and only using the first generated few-shot examples, we often still get competitive results.

 To summarize, our contributions are as follows: \begin{description}[leftmargin=!, labelwidth=10pt] \item[Conceptual:] We propose \ours{}, an automatic prompt construction method that augments a concise human-written instruction with a small set of automatically generated few-shot examples.
 We use an iterative improvement loop that improves the current set of few-shot examples using Shapley values to estimate utility of individual examples. \item[Implementation:] For a fast implementation, we approximate Shapley values, KV-cache reuse for shared ICL prefixes, PagedAttention for compact KV memory management and continuous token-level batching to maintain high GPU utilization. \item[Empirical Results:] We demonstrate strong performances using the same set of robust hyperparameters on text classification, summarization and simplification as well as GSM8K.
 Our approach yields strong anytime performance: When using only a subset of data and a small computational budget we obtain SoTA on text simplification and GSM8K and obtain second best results on summarization and classification.
 With an extended budget and full training set access we additionally set a new SoTA on classification among automatic prompting methods. \end{description}